takanori-hagiwara/furima-33976/README.md

 ### Association

 - belongs_to :user
-- has_one : purchases
+- has_one : order
-- has_one : addresses
+- has_one : address

 ## addresses table